insideout10/wordlift-docs/docs/mappings.rst

 With WordLift you can create a `product knowledge graph <https://wordlift.io/blog/en/product-knowledge-graph/>`_ and help Google discover more about the brand, the color, the condition (new, used, reconditioned etc) the shipping details and a lot more.
 If you are using WooCommerce here is `all you need to know about the product schema <https://wordlift.io/blog/en/schema-markup-woocommerce/>`_.

+Event
+^^^^^^^^^^^^^^^
+Event schema is a type of structured data markup that informs search engines that a particular web page is an event that takes place offline or online, such as concerts, seminars/webinars, meetings and more.
+Learn `how to add event schema markup to your website <https://wordlift.io/academy-entries/event-schema-markup/>`_.

 Service
 ^^^^^^^^^^^^^^^
 Service schema helps search engines understand your business and your services.
 Learn more on `how to use the service markup <https://wordlift.io/academy-entries/service-markup/>`_.

+LocalBusiness
+^^^^^^^^^^^^^^^
+LocalBusiness is the schema markup for a particular physical business or branch of an organization, such as for example a restaurant, a particular branch of a restaurant chain, a branch of a bank, a medical practice, a club, a bowling alley, etc. Learn `how to add LocalBusiness schema to your web pages <https://wordlift.io/academy-entries/how-to-add-localbusiness-schema/>`_.

 Advanced Custom Fields
 _____________